AIDC T-5 Brave Eagle: Production

 In 2017, the United States approved the export of components for 132 Honeywell/ITEC F124 engines for the XAT/AT-5.
 In 2018, AIDC announced that the first prototype would be rolled out in September 2019 with flight tests to start in June 2020.
 In 2019 Taiwan’s Ministry of National Defense testified to the country’s legislature that the maiden flight is scheduled for June 2020, small scale production is to start in November 2021, and mass production is scheduled to commence March 2023.

-In September 2019 A1 A2 T1 T2 the first of four prototypes was rolled out by Taiwanese President Tsai Ing-wen.
+In September 2019 A1, the first of four prototypes, was rolled out by Taiwanese President Tsai Ing-wen.

 In March 2021 AIDC announced that they had completed internal flight tests and that testing of the two prototypes and the two initial aircraft due to be delivered by the end of the year would be conducted by the Taiwanese Air Force from then on.
-A number of internal and operational test flights were completed in July 2021 from Taitung Air Base with some operations occurring over the pacific ocean.
+A number of internal and operational test flights were completed in July 2021 from Taitung Air Base with some operations occurring over the Pacific Ocean.

 The first production model T-5 had its first flight on October 21, 2021.
 The first production model has the serial number 11003.

 Design

-The design is based on the AIDC F-CK-1 Ching-Kuo and shares the same engines, but will have 80% new components including a composite body.
+The design is based on the AIDC F-CK-1 Ching-kuo and shares the same engines, but has 80% new components including a composite body.
 Compared to the F-CK-1, it will have more advanced avionics, increased fuel capacity, and will be a little larger.
 The aerofoil is slightly revised, with the wings being thicker than on the F-CK-1 in order to increase stability at low speed and low altitude, as well as to provide increased fuel storage.
-The ram air scoop of the F-CK-1 has been redesigned in partnership with the Eaton Corporation with two aluminum laser powder bed fusion printed parts replacing 22 original parts.
+The ram air scoop of the F-CK-1 has been redesigned in partnership with the Eaton Corporation with two aluminium laser powder bed fusion printed parts replacing 22 original parts.
 Meggitt will supply the main wheels, carbon brakes and brake control systems as they do on the AT-3 and F-CK-1.
 Martin-Baker will provide the ejection seat systems.
 More than 55% of its components are made in Taiwan.
 It has been reported that the aircraft was designed from the beginning to serve dual peacetime training and wartime combat roles.